Animal testing at the University of Washington: Paramedic training

 UW uses live pigs to train paramedics to perform a surgical airway procedure, in which a person's neck is cut into to create an emergency airway.
 This practice has received criticism from various individuals and organizations, including the Physicians Committee for Responsible Medicine (PCRM), members of the Washington House of Representatives, UW students, and paramedic Cindy Coker.
 The PCRM reported that each year UW uses 20-40 pigs for this training, after which the pigs are euthanized.
 In January 2017, eight members of the Washington House of Representatives sent a letter to UW asking them to consider replacing the procedures on pigs with other methods.

 Surgical training

 In 2019, UW's medical school resumed using live pigs for surgical training after a five-year hiatus.
 This decision was criticized by the Physicians Committee for Responsible Medicine as well as UW professor Lisa Jones-Engel.

+In November of 2021 The University of Washington confirmed that it has ended the use of live animals including pigs for the training of paramedics.